PA Program Admissions

 Note: meeting the minimum requirements does not guarantee an interview.
 Also, the program does not grant advanced standing for previous educational or clinical experience.

-Note: it is your responsibility to monitor the status of your application to ensure it meets Cedarville’s application deadlines.
+Note: it is your responsibility to monitor the status of your CASPA application to ensure it meets Cedarville’s application and review deadlines.
 The PA Program and Cedarville University are not responsible for notifying applicants of incomplete applications.

 Committee Review of Applications – The Program Admissions Committee oversees the admissions process.
 After initial review of the completed application by Graduate Admissions, two members of the committee conduct an independent review through four distinct lenses:

 - Community service

 You must apply to the program through the Centralized Application Service for Physician Assistants (CASPA) and complete the CU Graduate Application.

 The CASPA application cycle opens in late April and applications may be submitted to Cedarville.
 Applications must be verified by March 1 to be considered for matriculation the following May.
 You must complete all general and program-specific fields, following the directions specifically outlined in the CASPA application.